radimsmid/doc.bigclown.cz/docs/core-module-setup-windows.md

 Run the BigClown IDE.
 There will be opened simple code skeleton.
 Now you can compile the code by pressing `Ctrl + Shift + B`.

-The downloaded GitHub firmware has empty user function.
+The downloaded GitHub firmware has a simple code which toggles the LED when you press the `B` button on Core Module.
+You can also see the [default example code on GitHub](https://github.com/bigclownlabs/bc-core-module/blob/master/app/application.c).
 Please see the tutorials and add you application logic in `app/application.c`.

 Congratulation for your first compiled firmware.